Driving for Work

 Grasp the steering wheel with both hands and wrists straight, your elbows slightly bent, and your shoulders neutral (arms by your sides).

 Vary your seating position to ease tension.
-Once you’ve got your optimal seating position, shift your weight and adjust your posture to keep comfortable.
+Shift your weight and adjust your posture to keep comfortable.

 Do some stretches while you’re stopped at a traffic light.
 Tighten and relax your feet, ankles, thighs, core, shoulders, arms, and neck muscles when it’s safe to do so.
 Extend your legs, reach behind the seat and stretch your shoulders, and roll your neck a few times.